BY APPOINTMENT ONLY!

 CELL PHONES / PHOTOS

 NO photography until after we are completely done with the work.
 The truth is, I don't like being photographed throughout the process.
 Please show respect.
 If you need to use your cell phone to visit with a colleague or family member, please feel free.
-I get paid either way. :-P NO cell phone games while we work.
-Other forms of entertainment including but not limited to music, Netflix, and old fashioned conversation will be available.
+I get paid either way.
+And please, NO cell phone games while we work.

 2. Socks Only

 I have a “socks only” policy at the studio.
 Please, by all means wear clothes, but I would prefer that you remove your shoes at the door either outside or in the vestibule just inside.
-This will minimize wear on our amenities and actually provide a little extra comfort for you.
-I usually work in house socks anyway.
+This will minimize wear and provide additional comfort for you.

 3. Tattoo Outfit